Slide Switches Information

 There are two common internal designs of slide switches.
 The most common design uses metal slides that make contact with the flat metal parts on the switch.
 As the slider is moved it causes the metal slide contacts to slide from one set of metal contacts to the other, actuating the switch.
 The second design uses a metal seesaw.
 The slider has a spring that pushes down on one side of the metal seesaw or the other.

 Slide switches are maintained-contact switches.
 Maintained-contact switches stay in one state until actuated into a new state and then remain in that state until acted upon once again.
-Also called toggle or ON/OFF switches, a common example is a light switch.

 Depending on the actuator type, the handle is either flush or raised.
 Choosing a flush or raised switch will depend on the intended application.